 There is Still Hope Though

-This is a lot of speculation, and on the other hand I’m looking forward to some of the promises that are being made.
+Much of this has been speculation, and in some respects I’m looking forward to some of the promises that are being made, but I need something that breaks the mold.
 One of my biggest hang ups with the first game was the feeling of confinement that came with every area.
 These were essentially just nice looking sandbox zones, that gave you some space to ride your Sparrows to the next map marker.
 The possibility of having more content available on these worlds bodes well for my level of interest in the long run.
 In line with this, it sounds amazing to not have to spend half of my play time sitting in orbit (loading screens).

-It understandable that Bungie wants to hold on to the features that made Destiny good.
+Its understandable that Bungie wants to hold on to the features that originally made Destiny good.
 There needs to be a level of connection to previous titles.
 However, If all they’re doing is changing the categorization, then the experience will grow stale very fast.
 Let’s hope enough has changed to justify a sequel.
 Are you looking forward to Destiny 2?
 Do you have any concerns?
 Are you staying on console, or making the move to PC?
+Leave your comments below!